dcorrada/PATROL/README.txt

-N.B.: PATROL check either local and domain credentials, in the second case specify the username as "domain\username".
+N.B.: PATROL check either local and domain credentials, in the second case check the checkbox "Domain account".

 In order to protect your script using PATROL access grants: